gschueler/edam/readme.md

         02-advanced.html
         index.html

-Additionally, each Table of Contents in an upper-level will contain links to the front-page of each of its subdirectories' contents.
-The navigation links in each subdirectory page will contain a set of breadcrumb links for going back up in the directory hierarchy.
+Each subdirectory page will also contain a set of breadcrumb links for going back up in the directory hierarchy.

+    My Project >
+    [Table of Contents] [-> Advanced]

+    Getting Started
+    ...